Saying true things is hard

 …and were still only 60% right.
 Moreso, the effect sizes were ½ of the original claims.

-We, as readers, then might take this as evidence we should apply (say) 30% confidence (60 × ½) to new scientific claims.
+We might take this as evidence we should apply (say) 30% confidence (60 × ½) to new scientific claims.

 That’s rough.
 Now!
 Consider that most reporting on science is:

-- Written by non-scientists
+- Written by generalists

-- Over hours or days
+- Hours or days of work

-- (Hopefully) edited and fact-checked
+- Hopefully edited and fact-checked

-- Published by consumer-oriented outlets
+- Published in popular outlets

-Even under ideal circumstance, such popular ‘re-broadcast’ should be understood as ‘signal loss’ applied to our baseline of 30% confidence.
+Even under ideal circumstance, such popular ‘re-broadcast’ should be understood as ‘signal loss’ applied to our low baseline of 30% confidence.